MacPhail Center for Music is a community resource for music education, events and community partnerships.

 MacPhail Center for Music's Free Family Music Series

 MacPhail Center for Music’s firm belief that the youngest musicians should be taught through play-based activities and instrument exploration shines through in their engaging Free Family Music Series.
-I took my three daughters to one of their concerts at this time last year and I think you would find – as I did – that it’s a splendid way to spend a chilly Saturday.
+I took my three daughters to one of their concerts last winter and I think you would find – as I did – that it’s a splendid way to spend a chilly Saturday.

 First and foremost, there’s no pressure.
 Sure, they’d be happy to sign you up for one of their early childhood music classes, but you needn’t fear a sales pitch.
 Simply feel free to experiment on the instruments (my girls went straight for the drums) and post any questions you have to the available professional staff.

-Between the 10 and 11am shows, crafts and snacks are available outside Antonello Hall.
+Between the 10 and 11am shows, crafts and snacks are typically available outside Antonello Hall.

 There are several parking ramps nearby which range in price from $4 on weekdays to $3 on weekends, as well as metered street parking.
-Note from Joy: If you plan to bus, the walk from Hennepin or Nicollet may not seem long to an adult, but it becomes a hike with small kids.
+If you plan to bus, the walk from Hennepin or Nicollet may not seem long to an adult, but it becomes a hike with small kids.
 You may want to bring an umbrella stroller.
-And, since you are making the trip and they are so close together, you may want to consider pairing this outing with a quick visit to Mill City Museum.
+And, since you are making the trip and they are so close together, you may want to consider pairing this outing with a quick visit to the super kid-friendly Mill City Museum.

 This article was originally written by Anne on November 7, 2013.